yugo-baskara/E-Commerce/README.md

 - average order value.

 The view is designed to serve as a lightweight data source for executive dashboards and management reporting.

+### View: v_daily_revenue

+This view provides a reusable daily revenue dataset for dashboards and scheduled reports.

+It acts as a reporting-ready abstraction over the clean table.

 ---